meditationstuff/protocol_1/narrative_writing_bib.md

 	* Elugardo, Reinaldo, and Robert J. Stainton.
 "Logical Form and the Vernacular."
 Mind & language 16.4 (2001): 393-424.
 	* Clark, Billy.
 "Explicature and Implicature" Relevance theory.
 Cambridge University Press, 2013.
 * Markels, Robin Bell.
 A new perspective on cohesion in expository paragraphs.
 SIU Press, 1984.
+* Scheibman, Joanne.
+Point of View and Grammar: Structural Patterns of Subjectivity in American English Conversation.
+Studies in Discourse and Grammar, John Benjamins Publishing Company, 2002.
+* Caenepeel, Mimo.
+"Aspect, temporal ordering and perspective in narrative fiction."
+Dissertation.
+1989.

 # ---